sifangzou/sifang_zou.github.io/content/authors/Hang Zou/_index.md

 ---

-<font size=6>:hugs:Last upadated - Jun.
+<font size=6>:hugs:Last upadated - Jul.
 2025</font>

 ---
 <font size=6>:computer:</font>**I am employed as a Standards Engineer at China Telecom Research Institute since 2021.**

-<font size=6>:mortar_board:</font>I earned my Bachelor of Engineering in Automation from Minzu University of China in 2018, and a Master of Science in Information Technology from Macau University of Science and Technology in 2020.
-My primary areas include Generative Models, Implicit Neural Representations, Event-based Vision, and other fields within computer vision.
+<font size=6>:mortar_board:</font>I earned my Bachelor of Engineering in Automation in 2018, and a Master of Science in Information Technology in 2020.
+My primary areas include Generative Models, Event-based Vision, and other fields within computer vision.

 <font size=6>:seedling:</font>Since 2023, I have been engaged in standardization efforts, focusing on Study Group 21 of the ITU-T.
 Since April 2025, I serve as Co-Chair of the Joint Ad Hoc Group (AHG) between ISO/IEC JTC1/SC29/WG1 (JPEG) and ITU-T Q7/21 on JPEG XE, contributing to the joint standardization efforts for event-based vision.

-<font size=6>:star2:</font>I hold 10 granted patents, contribute as an editor to six ITU-T standards, and serve as the principal drafter for three industry standards.
+<font size=6>:star2:</font>I hold 11 granted patents, contribute as an editor to six ITU-T standards, and serve as the principal drafter for two industry standards.
-Beyond standardization, I author papers on relevant topics and serve as a reviewer for conferences such as ICPR, ICME, and ACM MM.
+In addition to my work in standardization, I also occasionally author papers on related topics.

 ---
 <font size=8>**Standards**</font>